-A cab would cost around USD $50 to your hotel in Kuala Lumpur to downtown Melaka.
+A taxi would cost around USD $50 to your hotel in Kuala Lumpur to downtown Melaka.
 Alternatively, you can catch a bus from Kuala Lumpur Airport or BTS Terminal in KL costing USD $3 to Melaka Sentral.

 From KLIA or KLIA2 catch a bus or taxi to TBS (Terminal Bersepadu Selatan), the main intercity bus terminal in Kuala Lumpur.
 Bus service is available on the ground floor of both airports to the city with a stopover at TBS Terminal.
 You can catch a bus to any city in mainland Malaysia from TBS.

 Car Rental is another interesting option from KLIA2 where you can rent a mid-size car under $30 a day and is a great way to explore Malaysian Destinations as the intercity freeway road network is excellent.
 The bus is probably the cheapest way to get to Melaka Sentral Bus Stand from where you can catch GRAB or taxi to your hotel.

 The best way to move around the city is to walk or hire a trishaw.
 For Ayer Keroh take a bus (4.5USD) from Melaka Sentral, hire a taxi (20USD) or you can just walk the 7.7km.

 You can take a bus to Port Dickson (10USD-2.5 hours) from Melaka Sentral to Terminal 1 Seremban and from there to Teluk Kemang.
 Renting a cab will be expensive (132USD).
 Renting a car is definitely a scenic option (16USD/day).

 A short hike up St. Paul’s hill are the remains of the 16th-century Portuguese Church commanding amazing views of the city of Melaka.
 Downhill stands Porta de Santiago, the last remaining door of A’Famosa Fort.
 Find out why the lone door is the only surviving remnant of the Portuguese stronghold.
 These historical sites are located at Walking distance from Dataran Pahlawan Shopping Mall.
 There is a steep climb up the hill to explore the remnants of the A'Famosa Fort.